 Those niches work really well with Adsterra.
 In some geos, we have got CPMs of $1 or more, while in some other geos with great verticals we have managed to achieve CPMs of over $30-50 USD.

-It will all depend in your traffic numbers, quality and geos.
+It will all depend on your traffic numbers, quality, and geos.
 Your mileage may vary.

 Adsterra Review – Creating an account and implementing their ads